Mark Rossman, Esq.

 Now, entering his third decade of practice, Mark has become one of the preeminent practitioners and authorities in the area of fiduciary breach and corporate oppression actions.
 He has represented plaintiffs and defendants in dozens of oppression cases involving wide ranging forms of relief, including corporate dissolution, buy-outs, and damages ranging from the tens of thousands to tens of millions of dollars.
 Mark has handled these matters in trial courts around the state and all the way up to the Michigan Supreme Court.
 He co-wrote the briefs in the first shareholder oppression case to reach the Michigan Supreme Court.
 Madugula v.
 Taub (Michigan Supreme Court, July 15, 2014).
 Mark wrote briefs in the Court of Appeals for a matter that ultimately was decided by the Michigan Supreme Court in a seminal decision concerning statute of limitations and accrual dates under both of Michigan’s oppression statutes.
 Frank v.
 Linkner (Michigan Supreme Court, May 15, 2017).
 Mark also secured a groundbreaking decision in the Michigan Court of Appeals in a member oppression case, reversing the trial court’s ruling and ordering that a judgment be entered in favor of the firm’s client on his member oppression and other claims.
 Castle v.
 Shoham (Michigan Court of Appeals, August 7, 2018), which case Mark tried on remand with H. Joel Newman, Esq. at the start of the pandemic in what is believed to be the first trial by Zoom conducted by a business court during the 2020 quarantine.

 Mark has written extensively on the subject of legal duties, rights, and obligations in the context of shareholding, partnership, and other corporate relationships.
 The Michigan Bar Journal published his writings on the fiduciary obligations inherent in reinsurance contracts, fiduciary duty and the partnership component, and corporate oppression.
-He is also a co-chair in the State Bar of Michigan Small Business Section.
+Mark is a Chair of the Privately Held Business Forum, a committee of the State Bar of Michigan, Business Law Section.

 Oral Argument in Michigan Court of Appeals